-Throughout her life, the house of Nohant, inherited from her paternal grandmother, was an essential anchor for George Sand.
-She spent a large part of her childhood in this mansion built in the 18th century in the heart of Berry and later surrounded herself with those who were dear to her: her children, her friends from Berry or Paris among whom Franz Liszt, Honoré de Balzac, Eugène Delacroix, Pauline Viardot, Théophile Gautier, Gustave Flaubert...
+Throughout her life, George Sand's house in Nohant, inherited from her paternal grandmother, was an essential anchor point for her.
+She spent a large part of her childhood in this 18th-century manor house in the heart of Berry, and later surrounded herself there with those who were dear to her: her children, her friends from Berry and Paris, including Franz Liszt, Honoré de Balzac, Eugène Delacroix, Pauline Viardot, Théophile Gautier, Gustave Flaubert...

-Frédéric Chopin and George Sand met in 1839 in the Parisian salons.
-The affair between the committed, free and passionate writer and the young Polish composer, exiled to Paris at the age of 20, became a hot topic.
-Chopin suffered from tuberculosis, George Sand took him to the Balearic Islands to regain his health, but the stay proved disastrous.
+Frédéric Chopin and George Sand met in the salons of Paris in 1839.
+The affair between the committed, free-spirited and passionate writer and the young Polish composer, exiled to Paris at the age of 20, became the talk of the town.
+Chopin suffered from tuberculosis, and George Sand took him to the Balearic Islands to regain his health, but the stay proved disastrous.
 They took refuge in Nohant.
-The quiet life in the country will be a long moment of appeasement where Chopin will regain hope and health.
-It is the moment when their genius blossoms.
-Chopin will compose all the masterpieces of maturity, she writes, at night, six major novels.
-Bonded by an extraordinary artistic complicity, the couple spent seven long summers in this privileged setting, which was conducive to creation.
+The quiet life in the countryside was to be a long, soothing period in which Chopin regained his health and hope.
+It was here that their genius blossomed.
+Chopin composed all the masterpieces of his maturity, and she wrote six major novels at night.
+Bonded by an extraordinary artistic complicity, the couple spent seven long summers in this privileged setting, which was conducive to creative activity.

-1846 will be the last summer together in Nohant before their separation.
-Back in Paris, Chopin will hardly compose anymore, before dying in 1849 at 39 years old.
+1846 was to be Chopin's last summer together in Nohant before their separation.
+Returning to Paris, Chopin composed almost no more, before dying in 1849 at the age of 39.
 George Sand dedicated La Mare au diable to him.

-Victor Hugo met Juliette Drouet in 1833 while she was playing the role of Princess Negroni in the play Lucrèce Borgia.
-They became lovers although the writer was married.
-Very quickly, the young actress stops her career and devotes her life entirely to him.
-She is both his collaborator and his inspiration.
-They wrote thousands of passionate letters to each other, in which she showed a real talent for writing.
+Victor Hugo met Juliette Drouet in 1833, when she played the role of Princesse Négroni in the play Lucrèce Borgia.
+They became lovers, even though the writer was married.
+The young actress soon gave up her career and devoted her life to him.
+She was both his collaborator and inspiration.
+They wrote thousands of passionate letters to each other, in which she demonstrated a real talent for writing.

 While Victor Hugo is forced to go into exile with his family in Brussels, Jersey and Guernsey following the coup d'état of December 1851, Juliette follows her lover who systematically installs her near his place of residence.
 After the death of Adèle, Victor Hugo's wife, Juliette shares more of the writer's life.
 She died in May 1883 after 50 years of devotion.

-Juliette Drouet never lived in the Hôtel de Rohan Guéméné where the writer, his wife and their 4 children lived for 16 years (1832 -1848) and yet this apartment with its singular atmosphere keeps many traces of this faithful lover.
-The gothic dining room and the iconic Chinese salon that can be found today on the second floor of 4 Place des Vosges come from Hauteville Fairy, the house where Juliette lived in Guernsey.
-These sumptuous decorations are the work of Victor Hugo himself who, in addition to being a genius writer and a committed politician, was also a talented decorator.
+Juliette Drouet never lived at the Hôtel de Rohan Guéméné, now the Maison de Victor Hugo, where the writer, his wife and their 4 children lived for 16 years (1832 -1848), yet this apartment with its singular atmosphere retains many traces of this faithful lover.
+For example, the Gothic dining room and the iconic Chinese salon now found on the 2nd floor of 4 place des Vosges come from Hauteville Fairy, Juliette's home in Guernsey.
+These sumptuous decorations are the work of Victor Hugo himself who, as well as being a brilliant writer and a committed politician, was also a talented decorator.

-Now the headquarters of the France-America Association, the Hôtel Le Marois was built in 1863 by Count Le Marois, a great art lover, collector and son of General Le Marois, Napoleon I's illustrious best man at his wedding to Josephine de Beauharnais.
+Now the headquarters of the Association France-Amérique, the Hôtel Le Marois was built in 1863 by Comte Le Marois, a great art lover and collector and son of General Le Marois, Napoleon 1st's illustrious best man at his marriage to Joséphine de Beauharnais.

-On this magnificent Second Empire building floats an irresistible perfume of romanticism: the building was built on the site of a Private Mansion inhabited by Marie Duplessis, a courtesan renowned for her beauty and wit who held a salon that was popular with the Parisian business and arts world of the time.
-Alexandre Dumas shared a feverish love affair with her between 1844 and 1845 and used it as inspiration for his novel La Dame aux Camélia, which he wrote a few months after the young woman's untimely death.
-Shortly after Verdi set Dumas' novel to music and made it into one of the most performed operas in the world, La Traviata
+This magnificent Second Empire building has an irresistible hint of romanticism about it: it stands on the site of a Private Mansion inhabited by Marie Duplessis, a courtesan renowned for her beauty and wit, who ran a salon popular with the Parisian business and arts world of the time.
+Alexandre Dumas shared a feverish love affair with her between 1844 and 1845, and drew inspiration from it for his novel La Dame aux Camélia, which he wrote a few months after the young woman's untimely death.
+Shortly afterwards, Verdi set Dumas' novel to music and turned it into one of the world's most successful operas, La Traviata.

-Gio and Tony were thinking of calling the villa the Saint-Cloudienne when an event occurred that changed the course of events.
-One of the architect's nieces by marriage, Carla Borletti, who was only eighteen years old at the time, went to Paris with her father on a business trip.
+Gio and Tony were thinking of calling the villa the Saint-Cloudienne, when something happened to change the course of events.
+One of the architect's nieces by marriage, Carla Borletti, only eighteen at the time, came to Paris with her father on a business trip.
 Gio introduced her to Tony.
-It was love at first sight: they got married a year later, in September 1928.
-For Ponti, an angel had flown into Tony's life, so the villa was eventually named the Flying Angel.
+It was love at first sight: they married a year later, in September 1928.
+For Ponti, an angel had flown into Tony's life, so the villa was eventually christened Villa l'Ange Volant.

-The Flying Angel is the only villa built in France by the famous Milanese architect and designer and is one of his masterpieces.
+L'Ange volant is the only villa built in France by the celebrated Milanese architect and designer, and is one of his masterpieces.